-Early in the semester, you will receive information about the two options, experiment participation and paper writing.
+Early in the semester, you will receive information about the two options, study participation and paper writing.
 Once you've chosen an option, further details will be sent by email.
-If you have chosen to be in experiments, then a set of experiments will be assigned to you throughout the semester.
-In order to administer the experiments, we use an online system called SONA, which you will join and use to schedule your sessions.
-If you have selected to write a paper, then a selection of paper topics along with assigned readings will be sent to you
+If you have chosen to participate in research studies, you will need to sign up for available research studies throughout the semester.
+Studies are administered through an online system called SONA, which you will join and use to schedule your sessions.
+If you have selected to write a paper, then a selection of paper topics along with assigned readings will be sent to you.

 Below are links to documents containing more detailed information.

-• Research Requirement Procedures and Rules [Students also receive this document via email]
+• PSYC 001 Research Requirement Procedures [Students also receive this document via email]

 • Instructions for Using SONA and Managing Your Account